Full-time: Over one year, Part-time: Maximum of three years.

 Knowledge and understanding is assessed through written assignments, the research dissertation and oral presentations.
 The assessments are all designed so that you can demonstrate your knowledge and understanding and meet the various module learning outcomes.
 Within each module the assessment methods are designed to contribute to your continuing development.
 Feedback is provided on a regular basis, identifying opportunities for improvement and providing periodic evaluations of progress.

-The Grenfell-Baines School of Architecture, Construction and Environment has an established reputation for academic excellence and this is reflected in the high calibre of teaching staff within the School.
+The School of Engineering has an established reputation for academic excellence and this is reflected in the high calibre of teaching staff within the School.
 Our highly qualified academic team includes a selection of professors, lecturers, research staff and industry experts; ensuring the course provides a coherent professional, academic and intellectual experience.

 Meet your course team: